Skip to article frontmatterSkip to article content

 There is a mathematically precise law that allows us to predict how perception changes as we increase or decrease the strength (magnitude) of a physical stimulus.
 And that relationship, or mapping, between physical stimuli and perceptual experience is logarithmic (in most cases - we will discuss exceptions later).

 Fechner realized that this meant that perception seemed to follow “laws of nature”, just like the classical Newtonian physics that he was familiar with.
 That is, we can describe perceptual measurement with equations, just like we can describe motion with equations (such as F=ma).
-Fechner thus called his approach Psychphysics since it really seemed to be a “physics of the psyche” in that it is an approach of precise measurement resulting in lawful relations (and hence predictions).
+Fechner thus called his approach Psychophysics since it really seemed to be a “physics of the psyche” in that it is an approach of precise measurement resulting in lawful relations (and hence predictions).

 Methods